 In life, when you focus on what you get, you’re going to lose eventually.

-It’s an easy game to get sucked into because there is a belief we carry around, that we control what happens.
-We act a certain way and get a certain result… and over time we develop an expectation that if we act that way, the result will always come.
+It’s an easy game to get sucked into because there is a belief we carry around to control what happens.
+We act a certain way and get a certain result, and over time we develop an expectation that if we act that way, the result will always come.
 And we get easily frustrated or disappointed when it does not.

 News flash: you can’t.
 Everything – everything! – in our current experience is impermanent.
 Einstein is credited with the quote, “The definition of insanity is doing the same thing over and over again but expecting different results” – but funnily enough, in my experience, if you keep doing the same thing over and over, and, eventually you do get a different result.